-'You may be a postmaster some day, you know, Sautloulai,' he would say; 'and then if you can read and write, just think how much more all the people will think of you.'

-And thus encouraged, little 'Sunshine' would once more attack the difficulties of pot-hooks and hangers, wishing all the time to the bottom of his heart that he was using bow and arrow instead of pen and ink.
+"You may be postmaster some day, you know, Sawtloulai," he would say, "and then if you can read and write, just think how much more all the people will think of you."
+And thus encouraged, little "Sunshine" would once more attack the difficulty of pot-hooks and hangers, wishing all the time to the bottom of his heart that he was using bow and arrow instead of pen and ink.

-Ever since the attempted abduction of Archie no communication had been held with Fort Wedderburne.
-It was reported by some of the Indians that M'Dougal spent most of his time drinking brandy, and had shown such brutality towards his employees that many of them had left early in the winter, and gone south to other establishments, leaving him with but a handful.
+Ever since the attempted abduction of Archie, no communication had been held with Fort Wedderburne.
+It was reported by some of the Indians that McDougal spent most of his time drinking brandy, and had shown such brutality toward his employés that many of them had left early in the winter, and gone South to other establishments, leaving him with but a handful.
 And presently the news came that the factor had followed them, his supply of food having failed, owing to a proper stock not having been laid in during the summer.

-'A mighty good riddance,' said Mr. M'Kenzie, when he heard it.
-'May his ugly face never be seen in this neighbourhood again!
-I knew well enough he wasn't getting in enough meat to last him all winter, but it wasn't my business to tell him.
-Thank Providence we haven't made that mistake!
-We could have a festin à tout manger once a week, and still have plenty to last until spring.'
+"A mighty good riddance," said Mr. McKenzie when he heard it.
+"May his ugly face be never seen in this neighborhood again.
+I knew well enough he wasn't getting in enough meat to last him all winter, but it was not my business to tell him.
+Thank Providence, we have not made that mistake.
+We could have a festin a tout manger once a week, and still have plenty to last until spring."

-A festin à tout manger, it may be explained, is a very popular institution among the Indians.
-The literal meaning of the term is a feast at which everything must be eaten up, and as the host on such an occasion endeavours to provide as much as he possibly can, it generally happens that his guests go away feeling very uncomfortable about the waistband.
-Could Mr. M'Kenzie have seen but a few days into the future, he would hardly have spoken so complacently about giving a festin à tout manger every week.
+A festin a tout manger, it should be explained, is a very popular institution among the Indians.
+The literal meaning of the term is a feast at which everything must be eaten up, and as the host on such an occasion endeavors to provide as much as he possibly can, it generally happens that his guests go away feeling very uncomfortable about the waistband.
+Could Mr. McKenzie have seen but a few days into the future he would hardly have spoken so complacently about giving a festin a tout manger every week.

-Archie's room in the factor's house was at the back, and the one window, which had a sheet of parchment in lieu of glass, faced in the direction of the storehouses, these buildings being placed between the house and the walls of the fort, and a little distance apart.
-There were two of them, one containing the goods for barter and the furs that had accumulated, and the other the stock of pemmican, jerked meat, dried fish, flour, salt, etc., besides the ammunition, spare guns, hatchets, and other things of corresponding value.
+Archie's room in the factor's house was at the back, and the one window, which had a thin sheet of parchment in lieu of glass, faced in the direction of the storehouse, these buildings being placed between the house and the walls of the fort, and a little distance apart.
+There were two of them; one containing the goods for barter and the furs that had accumulated, and the other the stock of pemmican, jerked meat, dried fish, flour, salt, etc., besides the ammunition, spare guns, hatchets, and other things of corresponding value.

 The end of February was approaching, and the worst of the winter seemed to have passed.
 In a little while the days would grow warmer and the immense drifts begin to waste away.
-One cold, still, moonless night, Archie got so excited over a bison hunt in a dream, that, just at the critical moment when a huge bull was charging down upon him with most murderous intent, he sprang out of his way so energetically as to spring clear out of bed, and woke up to find himself shivering on the floor.
-He was about to dive back under the warm clothes again, when it struck him that the window showed out with unusual distinctness, and if his ears did not play him false, he surely heard something that sounded strangely like the crackling of fire.
+One cold, still, moonless night, Archie got so excited over a bison hunt in a dream that just at the critical moment, when a huge bull was charging down upon him with most murderous intent, he sprang out of his way so energetically as to spring clear out of bed, and woke up to find himself shivering on the floor.
+He was about to dive back under the warm clothes again, when it struck him that the window showed out with unusual distinctness, and, if his ears did not play him false, he surely heard something that sounded strangely like the crackling of fire.